Regret Distribution in Stochastic Bandits: Optimal Trade-off between Expectation and Tail Risk: Introduction

-\item[3.]
-We extend the idea and analysis of our policy design to models that allow structured non-stationarity beyond standard stochastic multi-armed bandits.
-We consider (i) a stochastic MAB model that allows a common reward baseline among all arms for each time period (different time periods can have different baseline rewards), and (ii) the stochastic linear bandit setting where the decision maker chooses an action in each time period from a potentially time-varying continuous action set.
-We show that simple modifications to our policy design allow us to deal with additional non-stationary features, and we obtain regret tail bounds similar to those for the stochastic MAB model. \end{enumerate}
+\item We extend the idea and analysis of our policy design to models that allow additional features beyond standard stochastic multi-armed bandits.
+We consider (i) the stochastic MAB setting with sub-exponential random noises, and (ii) the stochastic linear bandit setting where the decision maker chooses an action in each time period from a potentially time-varying continuous action set.
+We show that simple modifications to our policy designs allow us to obtain safe and robust performance similar to those for the stochastic MAB model.
+Moreover, we discuss a surprising relationship between our policy design and the Monte Carlo Tree Search in AlphaGo, revealing theoretical insights on why the engineered solution in AlphaGo should be advocated when facing the exploration-exploitation dilemma in complex decision-making environments. \end{enumerate}